tsuarabh/Weather-App/README.md

 ## image 3- Health Check

-To get the results shown in the image-"email" provided in the repository, you need to first ensure that the necessary services are running.
+To get the results shown in the image-"Health check" provided in the repository, you need to first ensure that the necessary services are running.
 Below are the commands you need to execute: `curl http://127.0.0.1:5000/etl/health`
 The command sends an HTTP GET request to the `/etl/health` endpoint on the local server running at `127.0.0.1` on port `5000`.
 It is typically used to check the health status of the ETL service and ensure it is running properly.

 The application includes a health check endpoint to monitor the health of the system.
 This endpoint ensures that all services (such as the database, API, and backend) are operating correctly.